Kennebunk River Watershed-based Management Plan

-A steering committee composed of town officials, members of the public, and representatives from contributing partners will develop a 10-year watershed-based management plan for the Kennebunk River.
-The plan will identify long-term strategies for addressing current water quality impairments through locally-supported goals, objectives, and actions intended to protect and restore the river and its tributaries.
+A steering committee composed of town officials, members of the public, and representatives from contributing partners is developing a 10-year watershed-based management plan for the Kennebunk River.
+The plan identifies long-term strategies for addressing current water quality impairments through locally-supported goals, objectives, and actions intended to protect and restore the river and its tributaries.

 Water was tested in the main river and four tributaries: Goff Mill Brook, Ward Brook, Carlisle Brook, and Duck Brook.
 Samples were analyzed for the presence of fecal indicator bacteria.
 Roads and streams within the watershed were surveyed for potential sources of stormwater runoff pollution.

 Steering Committee begins to draft management plan based on data presented by the Technical Advisory Committee and a review of existing ordinances from each town.

 Community members engaged through story map and community-specific Zoom discussions.

 Watershed management plan released for public review.

 - Town of Kennebunkport

 - York County Soil and Water Conservation District